Parking Charge Notices - PCNs

 All cases will be considered on their individual circumstances.
 The Council, as the Enforcement Authority, may re-offer the fourteen day discount period for a 'challenge' received within fourteen days beginning with the date on which the PCN was served, should the challenge be rejected.

-If the penalty charge is not paid on or before the end of the 28 day period, beginning with the date the PCN was issued, or successfully challenged, the Enforcement Authority may serve a Notice to Owner (NtO) on the owner of the vehicle, requesting payment of the penalty charge.
+If the penalty charge is not paid on or before the end of the 28 day period, beginning with the date the PCN was issued, or successfully challenged, the Enforcement Authority may serve a Notice to Owner (NtO) on the owner of the vehicle.